Keep Asian American and Pacific Islander travellers supported

 • Run an anonymous survey of your team – led by your DEI manager.
 Get intel and common concerns from the actual folks affected and give them an opportunity to – again, anonymously – address any elephants in the room.
 Let them take the lead on any information gaps and necessary improvements.
 Investigate what’s working and what’s not.
 Most importantly – listen.

-• Once you have a clear understanding, start redesigning your travel program and policy to fit your AAPI travellers’ needs.
+• Once you have a clear understanding, start redesigning your travel program and policy to fit your AANHPI travellers’ needs.

 • When working with us, your FCM team can help you capture information for your program, traveller preferences, traveller requirements, business requirements, budgeting information, and how much flexibility you’ll provide.
 A transparent, inclusive travel policy means that your team has clarity, flexibility, and information when and how they need it.